Are you passionate about alleviating suffering? Do you want to make a lasting difference in people’s lives?

 Nursing students at MVNU learn through a range of clinical practice opportunities in a variety of healthcare organizations, in addition to rigorous classroom instruction from expert faculty.
 Following graduation, students are eligible to take the NCLEX-RN licensure exam to become Registered Nurses.

 - Outstanding facilities — Our state-of-the-art 32,000 square-foot Nursing Skills Lab, including three simulation-observation rooms, two high-fidelity human patient simulators, and two large skills laboratories, provides students with the high-end technology they need to learn about their field in minute detail.

 - Hands-on experience — Throughout your time in our program, you will participate in over 640 hours of clinicals.
 We are devoted to making sure you have ample experience that will allow you to enter into your career with ease and confidence in your abilities.

 - Professor Karla Adu, Associate Professor of Nursing

-- Dr. Carol Dorough, Professor of Nursing, School Dean
+- Dr. Carol Dorough, Professor of Nursing and School Dean

 - Professor Debra Garee, Assistant Professor of Nursing

-- Professor Judy Gregg, Assistant Professor of Nursing
+- Dr. Judy Gregg, Assistant Professor of Nursing

 - Professor Billie Maglott, Assistant Professor of Nursing

 - Dr. Teresa Phillips, Associate Professor of Nursing

 - Professor Esther Rudolph*, Assistant Professor of Nursing

 Hunter Hall, home of the MVNU Nursing Department, has three simulation rooms with lifelike and responsive mannequins, two large practice laboratories, and a state-of-the-art Clinical Learning Laboratory.